xuxiaowei-io/gitaly/doc/PROCESS.md

 Release candidate (RC) can be created with a chatops command.
 This is the only type of release that a developer can build autonomously.

-When working on a GitLab feature that requires a minimum gitaly version, tagging a RC is a good way to make sure the gitlab feature branch has the proper gitaly version.
+When working on a GitLab feature that requires a minimum Gitaly version, tagging a RC is a good way to make sure the `gitlab` feature branch has the proper Gitaly version.

 - Pick the current milestone (i.e. 12.9)
 - Pick a release candidate number, you can check `VERSION` to see if we have one already (12.9.0-rc1)